Waking-Reality/PowerShell/Scripts/Site_Scraper/README.md

-Scripts to basic level takses for website scraping.
+Scripts to complete basic level takses for website scraping.